DGBAT/digibyte-wiki/guides/run-full-node.md

 > Raspberry Pi Imager is the official imager from the Rasperry Pi foundation.
 {.is-info}

-1. Download and open the [Rapberry Pi imager software](https://www.raspberrypi.com/software/).
+1. Download and open the [Raspberry Pi imager software](https://www.raspberrypi.com/software/).

 2. Click on **Choose Device** and select your Raspberry Pi model.